Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Preliminaries

-To simplify the exposition, we mainly discuss the attribute inference setting where $\xxspace\subseteq \RR^d, \yyspace = \aaspace = \{0, 1\}$, but the underlying theory and methodology could easily be extended to the categorical case as well.
-In what follows, we shall first formally define both the \emph{utility} of the prediction vendor and the \emph{privacy} of the data owner.
-It is worth pointing out that our definition of privacy is \emph{attribute-specific}, and this is in contrast with the classic framework of differential privacy where the goal is to preserve privacy in the general and worst-case query scenario.
-In particular, we seek to keep the utility of the data while being robust to an adversary on protecting specific information from attack.
+To simplify the exposition, we mainly discuss the setting where $\xxspace\subseteq \RR^d, \yyspace = \aaspace = \{0, 1\}$, but the underlying theory and methodology could easily be extended to the categorical case as well.
+In what follows, we first formally define both the \emph{accuracy} of the prediction vendor for the individualized service and the \emph{attribute inference advantage} of an adversary.
+It is worth pointing out that our definition of inference advantage is \emph{attribute-specific}.
+In particular, we seek to keep the data useful while being robust to an adversary on protecting specific attribute information from attack.